top of page

 Warmer conditions that melt glaciers and ice sheets and expand sea water, are leading to sea level rise (SLR).
 An anticipated increase in sea level rise of 1-2 feet by mid-century and up to 6 feet 9 inches by end of century is projected for the Bay Area.
 Further coastal flooding due to storm surges are also projected as the changing climate leads to stronger storms.

-Potential Physical Interventions
+Nature-based Physical Interventions

 Mudflat Augmentation